 Ahadian benefited from the forced takeover of the formerly reformist Khorasan newspaper, where he has served as editor-in-chief for over a decade and a half.
 Khamenei appointed him to the Khorasan Artistic and Cultural Institute board of trustees, which was founded in 2004 (Persian year 1383) and holds the Khorasan newspaper publishing license.

-While Ahadian failed to win a Majlis seat, this did not signal the end of his parliamentary dreams.
-Within a week of becoming a Majlis speaker, Qalibaf appointed Ahadian as his political and media assistant.
+While Ahadian failed to win a Majles seat, this did not signal the end of his parliamentary dreams.
+Within a week of becoming a Majles speaker, Qalibaf appointed Ahadian as his political and media assistant.

-Ahadian’s new job entails “establishing suitable connections with the country’s media,” “coordinating and facilitating media opportunities for lawmakers so they can raise awareness and discuss the Majlis’s service plan/approach,” and “laying the social and media foundation for the participation of academic and seminary elites as well as the people in Majlis decision-making.”
+Ahadian’s new job entails “establishing suitable connections with the country’s media,” “coordinating and facilitating media opportunities for lawmakers so they can raise awareness and discuss the Majles’s service plan/approach,” and “laying the social and media foundation for the participation of academic and seminary elites as well as the people in Majles decision-making.”

 - Qalibaf has run for president three times to date.
 In the 2005 campaign, he stood as a candidate from the Resistance Front of Islamic Iran.
 This political party was founded by Mohsen Rezaei, a fellow ex–IRGC commander who has been secretary of the Expediency Council (EC) since 1997.
 Qalibaf placed fourth in the first round of voting and did not advance to the runoff, which was won by Mahmoud Ahmadinejad.
 In 2013, Qalibaf ran again, this time as an independent.
 He placed second, but well behind the winner, Hassan Rouhani.
 He also ran in 2017 but dropped out of the race four days before the election.
 He endorsed Ebrahim Raisi, who was later appointed head of the Iranian judiciary.